 These objects are not mass-produced and, therefore, available to a limited number of customers, but they show another way of production, focused on obtaining materials locally and using innovative methods to produce new items out of old ones.

-Not only the ecological impact of materials matters in design but also their sensory characteristics and emotional influence.
+Not only the ecological impact of materials matters in design but also their sensory and emotional characteristics.

 There are efforts to create tools and techniques for industrial designers, through which they could explore materials through their senses and direct interaction.

-Such tools include libraries of samples, which can be used during the design process and/or meeting with a client or an end-user, databases with examples of products in which a particular material was used, and guidelines, including technical properties alongside impression and usability.
+Such tools include samples that can be used during the design process, databases with examples of products made of the particular material, and guidelines including technical properties alongside impression and usability.

 Our works included in this research, are focused on the representation of materials in digital environments.
 Examining light, textures and interrelations of objects, we worked with perception and tactility of images and created abstract images, imbued with possible associations.